 Naomi spent five years working in independent publishing in Chicago, where she ran the small press Curbside Splendor.
 She also edited for featherproof books, and organized numerous reading series and book fairs.
 She established Book Fort, a non-profit that advocates for community among small presses and collaborates with the annual Pitchfork Music Festival.
 After many years crusading for publishing communities outside of New York, she in fact moved to Brooklyn (and, admittedly, likes it a lot).
 Her work has appeared in the Chicago Tribune, Bookslut, Newcity, and elsewhere.

 Jackson grew up in Los Angeles and graduated from the University of Michigan.
-His reviews, profiles, and essays have appeared in i-D, them., Pitchfork, The FADER, W, ELLE and elsewhere.
-He likes parks, Wikipedia holes, the sound of David Attenborough’s voice, rap trivia and cashews.
+He publishes Fernando A. Flores, Brontez Purnell, Tom Grattan, and Sarah Schulman, among others; he’s interested in challenging and bold queer narratives, speculative fiction, coming-of-age epics, compelling narrative and critical nonfiction, and helping uplift overlooked and diverse writers, stories, and perspectives.
+His reviews, profiles, and essays have appeared in The Ringer, them., Pitchfork, i-D, The FADER, W. and elsewhere.
+He likes parks, Wikipedia holes, the sound of David Attenborough’s voice, rap trivia, and cashews.